EnMAP-Box/enmap-box-documentation/source/general/contribute.rst

 https://github.com/EnMAP-Box/enmap-box-documentation

-Please read https://github.com/EnMAP-Box/enmap-box-documentation#readme for how you can contribute to the EnMAP-Box documentation repository.
+Please read https://github.com/EnMAP-Box/enmap-box-documentation#readme for how you can contribute to the EnMAP-Box documentation repository and the :ref:`Style Guide <documentation_style_guide>` for a more detailed overview of the general styling.

 .. _contribute_licensing: